Egypt Travel Guide

 Suggested Itinerary for Egypt:-

 The best landmarks in Egypt are widely spread out but can be easily managed.
-The itinerary suggested here is the one which is followed by most tour companies.
+The itinerary suggested here is the one most tour companies follow.
 However, you can easily mix and match the itinerary and explore it on your own.

-Day 2 Visit the Pyramids and Egyptian Museum.
-Shop at the vibrant and colorful Khan-El-Khalili market for some souvenirs, Egyptian jewelry, and papyrus products.
+Day 2 – Visit the Pyramids and the Egyptian Museum.
+Shop at the vibrant, colorful Khan el-Khalili market for souvenirs, Egyptian jewelry, and papyrus products.

-Day 3 Take a day trip to Alexandria and visit the Catacombs and other popular sites.
-It is a three-hour drive one way.
+Day 3 – Take a day trip to Alexandria and visit the Catacombs and other popular sites.
+It is a 3-hour drive one-way.

 Day 4 – Board a flight to Aswan and proceed to Abu Simbel temples straight from the airport.
 It is again a three-hour drive from Aswan to Abu Simbel.
 Come back in the evening to Aswan and board the cruise liner for the Nile River Cruise.

-Day 5 – It is morning and the ship is still docked in Aswan.
-You disembark to visit Temple Philae, High Dam, and other spots.
+Day 5 – It is morning, and the ship is still docked in Aswan.
+You disembark to visit Temple Philae, the High Dam, and other spots.
 Later in the day, visit the Kom Ombo temple, dedicated to two crocodile Gods – Sobek and Haroeris.

-Day 6 – The ship reaches Edfu and you proceed to Edfu temple.
+Day 6 – The ship reaches Edfu, and you proceed to the Edfu temple.
 The temple dedicated to Lord Horus is another splendid monument with a perfect blend of Greek and Pharaonic architecture.
 Relax on the cruise and watch the spectacular sunset on the Nile River from the deck.

-Day 8 Wake up in the wee hours of the morning to take the balloon ride over the wonders of ancient Egypt.
+Day 8 – Wake up in the wee hours of the morning to take the balloon ride over the wonders of ancient Egypt.
 If you have time, explore Luxor further.
-Take a flight to Cairo from Luxor.
+Take a flight from Luxor to Cairo.
 It is time to go back.

 Not interested in taking a cruise?
 Don’t stress, as you can reach Luxor by road from Aswan.
-The journey takes four hours and you can stop to see Edfu Temple and Kom Ombo Temple en route.
+The journey takes 4 hours, and you can stop to visit the Edfu and Kom Ombo Temples en route.
 This gives you some extra time in Luxor.
 Traveling by train and bus is also an option in Egypt.
-If you are really pressed for time, I would suggest you spend two days in Cairo, travel to Luxor via flight, and spend a couple of days there.
+If you are really pressed for time, I would suggest spending two days in Cairo, taking a flight to Luxor, and spending a couple of days there.
 You cannot miss Giza and Luxor.

 Things to know before visiting Egypt:-

-• Taxi fares are metered.
-There is Uber in Cairo and it is quite affordable.
+- Taxi fares are metered.
+There is Uber in Cairo, and it is pretty affordable.

-• You will get a lot of fake products, so check before you buy them.
+- You will get a lot of fake products, so check them before you buy.

-• All popular cuisines can be found, though vegetarians have to do with limited options, especially during the cruise.
+- All popular cuisines are available, though vegetarians have to make do with limited options, especially during the cruise.

 FAQ: